Who was Duncan Hadley?

 About The Triathlon

-The swim start is on Killarney Lake Beach, which is adjacent to the lodge.
+The swim start is at the Killarney Lake Beach, which is adjacent to the lodge.
 The water temperature on race day typically ranges between 20 to 24 degrees Celsius.
 The 10 Km bike course loop has two nice climbs and is closed to traffic.
 The 2.5 Km run course is a very scenic loop around Killarney Lake.
 This is a very spectator friendly event so bring some friends and family members to cheer you on.

 Try-a-Tri (375m Swim-10K Bike-2.5K Run)